David Zepeda

 David Zepeda (born 19 September 1973) is a Mexican actor, model and singer.
 He is best known for his roles in soap operas such as Acorralada, Abismo de pasión and Por amar sin ley.
 In 2019, Zepeda made his Telemundo debut in the soap opera La Doña as Jose Luis Navarrete in the second season, which was released in January 2020.

 Biography

 Zepeda was born on 19 September 1973, in Nogales, Sonora, Mexico.
 He has appeared in various telenovelas and films throughout his career.

 Career

 2000s

+In 2000, Zepeda represented Mexico at the Manhunt International pageant, held in Singapore on September 29, 2000, where he secured the first runner-up position behind Australia's Brett Wilson.

 In 2007, Zepeda starred as the main protagonist in the American telenovela Acorralada, produced by Venevision, alongside Sonya Smith and Alejandra Lazcano.

 In 2009, he played the main antagonist in Carla Estrada's telenovela Sortilegio, alongside Jacqueline Bracamontes, William Levy and Ana Brenda Contreras.
 At the 28th TVyNovelas Awards, he won the award for Best Male Antagonist.

 2010s

 In 2010, Zepeda played the antagonist Alonso Peñalvert in Nicandro Díaz's telenovela Soy Tu Dueña, alongside an ensemble cast including Lucero, Fernando Colunga and Gabriela Spanic.

 In 2011, he starred in Rosy Ocampo's telenovela, La fuerza del destino as Ivan Villagomez/McGuire, alongside Sandra Echeverría, Gabriel Soto and Juan Ferrara.

 In 2012, he starred as the protagonist in Abismo de pasión as Damián Arango, alongside Angelique Boyer, Mark Tacher, Blanca Guerra and Altaír Jarabo.
 His performance earned him the TVyNovelas Award for Best Lead Actor at the 31st TVyNovelas Awards.

 In 2013, Zepeda starred as Ricardo Sánchez Bretón, the protagonist in Rosy Ocampo's telenovela, Mentir para vivir, alongside Mayrín Villanueva, Diego Olivera and Altaír Jarabo.
 In July 2013, Zepeda debuted as a singer with the release of his first studio album, Volverte a Enamorar, which included the single ″Talisman″.

 In 2014, he was signed on to star in Nicandro Diaz's telenovela Hasta el fin del mundo to replace Pedro Fernandez who had quit the show due to marital and health issues.
 The series is based on the Argentine telenovela Dulce amor produced by Telefe.

 In 2016, he co-starred in the telenovela Tres veces Ana with Angelique Boyer and Sebastian Rulli.
 On April 12, 2016, Zepeda released his second album, 1+1=1, debuting as a songwriter with four tracks.
 On 10 November 2016, Zepeda was confirmed as the male lead in La doble vida de Estela Carrillo alongside Ariadne Diaz.

 From 2018 and 2019, he starred in the telenovela Por amar sin ley produced by José Alberto Castro with Ana Brenda Contreras.
 The series is a Mexican adaptation of La ley del corazón.
 After the soap opera Por amar sin ley ended in the second season, he joined Telemundo to star in the American television series La doña (season two), alongside Aracely Arámbula and Carlos Ponce.